mweel1/usa_high_level/department-of-education/index.md

 We will also develop a platform that ensures that when children are attending school, that they are meeting the requirements of these standards across various schools.

-The first grant will be mountain bike educators where curriculum be defined.
+The first grant will be for the following education groups:

+- Mountain Bike educators where curriculum be defined
+- Hiking Educators